MicrosoftDocs/bot-docs/articles/bot-framework-design-overview.md

 repeat themselves several times, or explain things that the bot should automatically know).

 > [!TIP]
-> Regardless of the type of application you're creating (bot, website, or app), prioritize user experience above all else.
+> Regardless of the type of application you're creating (bot, website, or app), ensuring a great user experience should be a top priority.

 The process of designing a bot is very similar to the process of designing an app or website, and therefore the lessons learned from decades of building UI and delivering UX for apps and websites still apply